What are Voice Searches and How it Helps You Browse the Web

 As with everything that comes with ranking on search engines, taking these actions will not grant you to be pulled into the rich results snippet every time, but it will improve your chances.
 Ranking factors like page speed and authority will improve your chances as well.

 Claim and optimize your Google My Business listing.
-Ensure to choose the right categories and make all the profile information available on your website.
-Check that your business name, address, phone, and business hours appear in the same way on both your website and profile.
+Choose the right categories and make all the profile information available on your website.
+Check that your business name, address, phone number, and business hours appear the same way on both your website and profile.

 Also, if you want to target Bing, you must do the same thing in Bing Places for Business.